Web Content Display

 Contact

-Study programme is conducted at the Institute of European Studies, which is a part of the Faculty of International and Political Studies.
-The Institute is located near the Jagiellonian Library, Jordan Park and Błonia Park.
-In case of questions regarding studies, contact:
+The study programme is conducted at the Faculty of International and Political Studies.
+The Faculty is located in the new building, close to the Jagiellonian Library, Jordan Park, and Błonia Park.
+For more information, please contact:

 30-059 Kraków, Poland